-Our 2013 Employee Stock Purchase Plan (2013 ESPP) was adopted by our board of directors in November 2013 and we expect our stockholders to approve it prior to completion of this offering.
+Our 2013 Employee Stock Purchase Plan (2013 ESPP) was adopted by our board of directors in November 2013, and our stockholders approved it in October 2014.
 The 2013 ESPP will become effective as of the effective date of the registration statement of which this prospectus is a part.
 Our 2013 ESPP is intended to qualify under Section 423 of the Internal Revenue Code.

 Share Reserve.
-We have reserved shares of our common stock for issuance under the 2013 ESPP.
+We have reserved 103,665 shares of our common stock for issuance under the 2013 ESPP.
 The number of shares reserved for issuance under the 2013 ESPP will automatically be increased on the first business day of each of our fiscal years, commencing in 2015, by a number equal to the least of:

-- shares - % of the shares of common stock outstanding on the last business day of the prior fiscal year; or - the number of shares determined by our board of directors.
+- 51,832 shares; - 1% of the shares of common stock outstanding on the last business day of the prior fiscal year; or - the number of shares determined by our board of directors.